linusdotmy/Upstream/README.md

 And your done!
 For API documentation, visit our [docs](https://docs.linus.my/upstream).

 ## Contributing
-We currently aren't accepting any outside contributions to the main app.
+We currently aren't accepting any outside contributions to the main app (Upstream Cloud is closed source).
 However, if you have any feature suggestions, feel free to open a issue and describe the thing you would like.

-Contributions to the sdk are welcome.
+Contributions to the ``upstream-sdk`` or Upstream marketing site are welcome.
 Before contributing, we recommend you open a issue with what your trying to add first, before opening PRs.
 More contributon information is available [here](CONTRIBUTING.md).

 ## License

-The Upstream SDK is licensed under **CC BY-NC 4.0**.
+The Upstream SDK and marketing site are licensed under **CC BY-NC 4.0**.
 See the [license](LICENSE) file for more details.

 Built by [Linus Kang](https://github.com/linuskang).